sintax1/community/docs/operator/terms/ttp.md

 ---

-There is a closed-source Professional license which is available under our licensing options in the Account section.
+There is a closed-source Professional license which is available under our licensing options in the Settings section.
 This repository contains additional TTPs.
 The TTPs also contain additional non-shell executors not available in Community.